Traveling to Barcelona? Here is everything you need to know, including what to do, where to stay and eat in Barcelona.

-Home to several Gaudi’s masterpieces, Barcelona is a perfect travel destination for people from all walks of life.
-Remarkable architecture, beaches near city center, and delicious Catalan cuisine make this multicultural city especially irresistible.
+Home to several Gaudi’s masterpieces, Barcelona is a perfect travel destination for people of all walks of life.
+Remarkable architecture, beaches near city center, and delicious Catalan cuisine make this multicultural city irresistible.
 Once you visit Barcelona, the second largest city in Spain, you want to come back again and again.
 No exceptions here!
 And if it comes from a person who just a few days ago didn’t have any expectations from Barcelona whatsoever, you know it must be true.

-However, the city is large to say the least and can be overwhelming at first.
+The city, however, is large to say the least and can be overwhelming at first.
 To make things easier for you, we have prepared this ultimate Barcelona travel guide with the best places to stay, eat, and play.
 Read on, use this Barcelona travel guide, and you’ll feel like a local in no time.

-HERE’S OUR ULTIMATE BARCELONA TRAVEL GUIDE:
+THE ULTIMATE BARCELONA TRAVEL GUIDE:

 Travel to Barcelona: What to Know

-Vibrant and colorful Barcelona is a capital of the Catalonia region of Spain.
+Vibrant and colorful, Barcelona is a capital of the Catalonia region of Spain.
 A few significant characteristics set this area apart from other Spanish regions.
 First, Catalonia has enriched the world with some of the finest examples of its impeccable art and architecture.
 (Just travel to Barcelona and feast your eyes on Gaudi’s buildings.)

 The official currency in Spain, including Barcelona, is the euro, which makes travel across Europe convenient.

-With that said, travel to Barcelona can be troublesome due to ongoing pickpocketing problems.
+At the same time travel to Barcelona can be troublesome due to ongoing pickpocketing problems.
 Therefore, it’s recommended to leave you valuable items locked in a hotel room before venturing to the streets.
 On that note, carrying a purse or backpack in front of you can eliminate any possibilities of the potential crime when traveling to Barcelona.

 The Best Time to Travel to Barcelona